peterhinch/micropython-mqtt/sonoff/SONOFF.md

  electrical layout.
 Further, they really don't work very well.

 All development should be done with the mains supply disconnected.
-The electronics is powered 3.3V supplied by an FTDI adaptor.
+The electronics requires 3.3V which may be supplied by an FTDI adaptor.

 ![Image](./internal.jpg)